1. Explain what is Scala?

 Singleton has singleton objects rather than C++/Java/ C# classic static.
 It is a cleaner solution

 Persistent immutable collections are the default and built into the standard library.

 It has native tuples and a concise code

-Scala Map is a collection of key value pairs wherein the value in a map can be retrieved using the key.
+Answer: Scala Map is a collection of key-value pairs wherein the value in a map can be retrieved using the key.
 Values in a Scala Map are not unique but the keys are unique.
 Scala supports two kinds of maps- mutable and immutable.
-By default, Scala supports immutable map and to make use of the mutable map, programmers have to import the scala.collection.mutable.Map class explicitly.
-When programmers want to use mutable and immutable map together in the same program then the mutable map can be accessed as mutable.map and the immutable map can just be accessed with the name of the map..
+By default, Scala supports an immutable map and to make use of the mutable map, programmers have to import the scala.collection.mutable.Map class explicitly.
+When programmers want to use mutable and immutable maps together in the same program then the mutable map can be accessed as mutable.map and the immutable map can just be accessed with the name of the map.
+(Best Online training courses)

 5. Differentiate a Scala function from a Java method?